michellevit/Production-Planner/README.txt

   - To access Django's admin interface - go to broswer url: http://localhost:8000/admin/login/?next=/admin/
 - Create a virtual environment in the main folder:
   - cd into the project's main folder (i.e. Production-Planner)
-  - create the virtual environment - run: python -m venv venv
+  - create the virtual environment:
-  - install pyodbc by uncommenting line 8 from scripts/activate-virtual-env.bat
+  - uncomment line 8-10 from scripts/get-qb-data.bat
-  - run the batch file: activate-virtual-env.bat
-  - comment out line 8 (return to original)
   - Note: the reason for this is because QODBC is difficult to install in the Docker container, so instead this script runs outside of Docker on the system on a schedule, and updates a json file that Docker can access.